 Appeal Dates and Deadlines

-Steps to complete the Satisfactory Academic Progress On-line Workshop and Quiz:
+Steps to complete the Satisfactory Academic Progress On-line Module and Quiz:

 Logon to the Los Medanos College LMC website; Click on ‘Current Students’, ‘Financial Aid’, Select and view the ‘Satisfactory Academic Progress Online Module.
 You will be taken to the Financial Aid Orientation.

 Appeal for Failure to Meet SAP/GPA/150% Standards